If you really want a bigger business, you need more leads.

-Instead, you need lead-generation strategies that focus on each individual part of the marketing funnel.
+To get the most leads, you’ll need a lead-generation strategies for each part of the marketing funnel.

 The funnel has evolved a bit over the years.
 Marketing plays a greater role than sales — at least in early days.